atris/Autodoc-Generator/README.md

 ./run_autodoc.sh psql database1

-To view the results,please open index.html and follow the links.
+To view the results,please open the autodoc_[database name] folder/index.html and follow the links.